Chav

-"Chav" (/tʃæv/), also "charver", or "scally" in parts of England, is a British term, usually used in a pejorative way.
+"Chav" (/tʃæv/), also "charver", or "roadman" or "scally", or "townie", in parts of England, is a British term, usually used in a pejorative way.
 The term is used to describe an anti-social lower-class youth dressed in sportswear.
+The term has been described as classist.
 Julie Burchill described the term as a form of "social racism".
 "Chavette" is a related term referring to female chavs, and the adjectives "chavvy", "chavvish", and "chavtastic" are used to describe things associated with chavs, such as fashion, slang, etc. In Australia, "eshay" or "adlay" has been described as a "try-hard chav".

 Etymology

 "Chav" is usually thought to derive from Romani, either from the Romani word "chavo" (a boy or unmarried man) or the Angloromani "chavvy" (child).
 It may have come into English through Polari, where "chavy" meant "child".
 "Chavi" is attested in English from the 19th century.
 It may also be related to the northeastern dialect word "charver" (or "charva"), denoting members of a subculture of unemployed or lower-class youths in Tyneside.

 The word in its current pejorative usage is recorded by the Oxford English Dictionary as first used in a Usenet forum in 1998 and first used in a newspaper in 2002.
-By 2005, the term had become widely used to refer to a type of anti-social, uncultured youth, portrayed as wearing excessive flashy jewellery, white athletic shoes, baseball caps, and sham designer clothes.
+By 2005, the term had become widely used to refer to a type of anti-social, uncultured youth, portrayed as wearing excessive flashy jewellery, white athletic shoes, baseball caps, and counterfeit designer clothes.
 Similarly, girls are portrayed as commonly wearing clothes which expose their midriffs.
 In the 2000s, many neologisms derived from "chav" were coined, including "Chavsville" (an epithet for Romford, and later Bridgend), "chavette" (a female chav) and "chavvy" (characteristic of a chav).

 Several folk etymologies for the word have developed.
-Many are abbreviations, most commonly for "council house and violent".
+Many are acronyms, for example of "council house and violent".
 It is also often connected with the towns of Chatham or Cheltenham, for instance as a contraction of "Cheltenham average".